 3.1.
 Study Design

-This study employs a mixed-methods approach integrating qualitative and quantitative research to evaluate the impact of multidisciplinary teaching methodologies in Zoology education.
-The research was conducted in two phases:
+This study employed a mixed-methods approach that integrates qualitative and quantitative research to evaluate the impact of multidisciplinary teaching methodologies in zoology education.
+The study was conducted in two phases:

 Literature Review – A systematic review of peer-reviewed articles, Scopus-indexed journals, and educational reports was conducted to analyze existing research on interdisciplinary approaches in life sciences.

-Empirical Survey Study – A large-scale survey was administered to students and educators from institutions that have implemented multidisciplinary Zoology curricula, assessing their perceptions, learning outcomes, and challenges.
+Empirical Survey Study: A large-scale survey was administered to students and educators from institutions that have implemented multidisciplinary zoology curricula, assessing their perceptions, learning outcomes, and challenges.

-This study provides comparative insights by analyzing survey responses from institutions with traditional Zoology education models versus those with interdisciplinary approaches.
+This study provides comparative insights by analyzing survey responses from institutions with traditional zoology education models versus those with interdisciplinary approaches.

 3.2.
 Participants and Data Collection

-To ensure a robust and comprehensive dataset, the study surveyed 3,500+ undergraduate and postgraduate Zoology students across multiple universities.
+To ensure a robust and comprehensive dataset, the study surveyed 3,500 undergraduate and postgraduate zoology students across multiple universities.
 The participants were selected using random stratified sampling to ensure representation across different educational institutions.

 Inclusion Criteria: